-The Hyundai Santa Fe PHEV is now available in the United States.
+The Hyundai Santa Fe Plug in Hybrid is now available in the United States.

 What is the 2022 Hyundai Santa Fe PHEV price?

-The Hyundai Santa Fe Plug-in Hybrid rivals the likes of the Toyota RAV4 Prime & Mitsubishi Outlander PHEV.
+The Hyundai Santa Fe Plug in Hybrid rivals the Toyota RAV4 Prime & Mitsubishi Outlander PHEV.

 Featured Image Source: Hyundai